Recurring Saturday Night Live characters and sketches introduced 1988–89: Lothar of the Hill People

 A Mike Myers sketch (he played the title role of a prehistoric tribal chieftain) which also featured Jon Lovitz and Phil Hartman as fellow chieftains.
 It was based on a Dungeons & Dragons character Myers had as a teenager.
-The premise had Lothar as a host around a campfire meeting fierce strangers who came to attack him, but he would convince them to stay and parley instead having his "squire" fetch them a flagon of mead.
-The conversation would inevitably come around to the topic on whether the men "walked with a woman" and pitfalls of doing so.
-Chris Evert once appeared as a tribal chiefess known as She-beast. bearing a makeshift tennis racket as her weapon.
+The premise had Lothar as a host around a campfire meeting fierce strangers who came to attack him, but he would convince them to stay and parley instead, having his "squire" fetch them a flagon of mead.
+The conversation would inevitably come around to the topic on whether the men "walked with a woman" and the pitfalls of doing so.
+Tennis champion Chris Evert once appeared as a female tribal chief known as She-beast, bearing a makeshift tennis racket as her weapon.
 The title sequence used footage from Conan the Barbarian.
 Debuted April 15, 1989.